Python String capitalize() Method: Capitalize the First Letter of a Word | Syntax, Examples & Use Cases

 The method correctly applies Unicode casing rules, converting ‘ñ’ to ‘Ñ’.

-When Not to Use Python capitalize() Method
+When Not to Use Python String capitalize() Method

 There are scenarios where another method may be more appropriate.